suleimana/palindrom-challenge/README.md

 From IDE:
 --------
-You can start project  from  IDE , by running main method in the Application.java
+You can start the project from IDE by running the main method from Application.java

 From Command line:
 -----------------